JarrettBillingsley/icysynth/README.md

 Cause [doing it on an ATTiny85][tinysynth] wasn't enough.

 It's the same synth, reimplemented in [nMigen][nmigen], and developed on an iCEStick FPGA.
 Whee!

+Really I just did it to learn nMigen and how to do FPGA stuff.